christiskatsouris/tailEstimates/README.md

 # The above example provides a way to use parallel techniques using the build-in cluster capabilities of R
 # without the need to use HPC and different R scripts

 ```

+## Monte Carlo Simulation Study

+The proposed estimation and testing methodology proposed by [Katsouris, C. (2021)](https://arxiv.org/abs/2112.12031) is further investigated with a small simulation study.
+The data generating process is simulated based on the econometric specifications of the risk measures of VaR and CoVaR.

 # Key References